SCOnyema/NextGen-Connect02/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once the app is running locally, users (student, organizer) can sign up and login
+Once the app is running locally, users (students, organizers) can sign up and log in

 Students can:
-Broswer through events on the front pages and dashboard In dashboard student can filter events by categories Register and manage events
+Browse through events on the front pages and the dashboard On dashboard, students can filter events by categories Register and manage events

 Organizers can:
-Login to thier account
+Log in to their account
 Create and host events
 Manage events
-Manage attendee list
+Manage the attendee list

 Student Dashboard